tatumamckinnis/Scrolling-Platform-Game-Engine-and-Editor/doc/DESIGN.md

 * Feature #3: There is no splash screen between levels for a given game

 * Feature #4: We did not implement audio

+* Feature #5: We did not add extra tools to make editing easier